lanre-OG/Static-Analysis-Lab/README.md

 * Collects the constraints on symbolic values along each path
 * Uses constraints to determine feasibility of paths

-#### Learning Objectives
-* Students will be able to configure and execute software analysis tools
-* Students will be able to analyze software analysis tool reports and understand impact to security objectives

 ### Table of Content
 [Step 1: Install Docker](#step-1)